hemingus/INF226-CA2/README.md

 **What are the main attack vectors for the application?**

-The application could still be vulnerable to XSS-attacks (cross site scripting).
+!
+App is still extremely vulnerable and prone to SQL-injection (severe weakness) The application could still be vulnerable to XSS-attacks (cross site scripting).
 Bots attacks could still be an issue.